HarishAtGitHub/elasticsearch-tester/README.md

 ### How did I handle the mapping between True , False in python and true , false in json ?

-I have a 2 global variables in E
+I have a 2 global variables in ET module
 ```
    true
    false